kletobias/kletobias.github.io/_projects/linux_course_test1.md

 ```

 #### mkdir

 - `mkdir [OPTION]... <DIRECTORY>...`
   -	Creates the  DIRECTORY(ies), if they do not
       already exist.
   - OPTION `-p` gives no error, if existing, make parent directories as needed.

-To understand better what the difference between using `mkdir` without the `-p` option and using it with the `-p` option, here is an example:
+To understand better what the difference between using `mkdir` without the `-p` option and using it with the `-p` option, here is an example\:

 ##### Using `mkdir <DIRECTORY>`

 In the current directory there is a directory called 'seinfeld' at the bottom of the `ls -ltr` command\:

 ```bash
 [tklein@localhost ~]$ ls -ltr
 total 4